+If the Additional List of PDU Session Resources Admitted and Not Admitted IE is included in the Conditional Handover Information Acknowledge IE contained in the HANDOVER REQUEST ACKNOWLEDGE message, then the source NG-RAN node shall consider that the one or more candidate target S-NG-RAN nodes are prepared for the conditional handover requested for the Target Cell Global ID IE in the HANDOVER REQUEST message.

 If the Estimated Arrival Probability IE is contained in the Conditional Handover Information Request IE included in the HANDOVER REQUEST message, then the target NG-RAN node may use the information to allocate necessary resources for the incoming CHO.